LaunchCodeEducation/linux/content/package-manager/walkthrough/adding-repo-and-package/index.md

 This is the information necessary for a package repository to work.

-{{% notice bonus %}}
+{{% notice green "Bonus" "rocket"  %}}
-This information is eeriely similar to the Ubuntu provided package repositories that come standard with your distribution.
+This information is eerily similar to the Ubuntu provided package repositories that come standard with your distribution.
 Print out the contents of the package repositories in `/etc/apt/sources.list` with `cat /etc/apt/sources.list`.
 ![cat /etc/apt/sources.list](pictures/cat-etc-apt-sources-list.png?classes=border)
 There are multiple uncommented out lines that are similar to the line we just printed out.
 {{% /notice %}}